Click here to learn more about how our bees become MN-hardy!

 Transfer the established starter colony (4 frames) into your standard 8 or 10 frame equipment.

-2) All nucs will have received an organic varroa mite treatment prior to pick up.
-Healthy, low mite load hives, will set you up for success.
+2) All nucs will be healthy and have low mite loads.
+You will be set you up for success.

 3) You do not have to return the equipment.
 It is yours to keep and to use.